 A stroll across the common, where the sheep and their lambs graze freely, and a little beyond will take you to the Mallyan Spout, a single drop waterfall, quite spectacular after rain and of course a refreshment stop at the namesake pub is always a pleasure!
 Leaving the village by the old horse railway track takes you first to the hamlet of Beckhole, of Birch Hall Inn fame, an experience not to be missed.
 A tiny tiny pub, consisting of two rooms, with a sweet shop in the middle and a great place to strike up a conversation with locals and tourists alike.

 For walkers and cyclists of all abilities the options are endless, straight from the door of our bed and breakfast and too varied to list but we have a good selection of books and maps to help with your choice.
 And of course the enormous wall map in our dining room with help too!
-There is also a great selection of walks around the North Yorkshire Moors.
+There is also a great selection of walks around the North York Moors.

 The North Yorkshire Moors Railway is a fabulous day out whatever the weather.
 Be it a quick hop to Pickering or Whitby or a rover ticket to enjoy the whole line you will not be disappointed.
 And don’t forget the lunch and dinner Pullman Dining Services for a special treat.

 The surrounding villages are full of charm.
 Egton with its stepping stones across the river, Grosmont with the NYMR engine sheds and super art gallery and cafes, Danby with the North York Moors Park centre and so many more.